jacobceles/intro-to-colab-pyspark-emr/pyspark/README.md

 - Give a proper understanding about the different <i>PySpark functions</i> available.
 - A short introduction to Google Colab, as that is the platform on which this notebook is written on.

+> I have made an html version of the same, which you can easily access [here](https://jacobcelestine.com/knowledge_repo/colab_and_pyspark/).